vvvv/The-Gray-Book/reference/hde/managing-nugets.md

 `nuget install vl.opencv -version 2.1.0`

 > [!NOTE]
-> VL will always load the newest version of a NuGet it finds installed.
+> vvvv will always load the newest version of a NuGet it finds installed.
 So in case you want to run a specific older version of a package, make sure you don't still have newer versions of it and its dependencies around.
+>
+> To remove versions of a NuGet, go to [Show Installed](#show-installed) and delete respective folders from there.
+If deletion fails, make sure to close vvvv first.

 In the [NuGet Compatibility Chart](../../changelog/nuget-compatibility-chart.md) we are collecting packages and their recommended versions for specific vvvv releases.